Professional Training

 • Prepayment of tuition and purchase of course materials are required.

-Basic MIG Welding
+Basic MIG Steel Plate Welding

 This 8-week program introduces gas metal arc welding and flux core arc welding processes.
 Topics include equipment set up and fillet and grove weld with emphasis on application of GMAW and FCAW electrodes on steel plate, as well as basic welding measurement and print reading.
 Upon completion, students will have the knowledge base to seek employment as entry level MIG welders.
 This course also prepares students to continue into the RCC Welding Technology certificate and diploma programs, with possible articulation upon successful completion and approved articulation application process.

-Register for Basic MIG Welding
+Basic Welding Processes

-Welding helmet, variable shade level 10+, welding gloves, welding jacket or long sleeve cotton button up shirt, leather boots (steel toe not required), cotton pants (i.e. jeans), cotton welding cap (optional)
+Required Supplies: Welding helmet, variable shade level 10+, welding gloves, welding jacket or long sleeve cotton button up shirt, leather boots (steel toe not required), cotton pants (i.e. jeans), cotton welding cap (optional)

 Instructor: TBA Cost: $192